ljellevo/ghostab/README.md

 ghostab /path/to/your/projects
 ```

-You'll be prompted to enter a tab title for each subdirectory.
-The generated script is saved to this repo and becomes immediately available on your PATH.
+You'll be prompted for a title and tab count for each subdirectory.
+Press Enter or Esc to skip a folder.
+The generated preset is saved to `~/.ghostab` and immediately available on your PATH.

 **Launch a preset** — just call it by name from any terminal: